 17.07.040 Additional Development Regulations for the RS District counted towards floor area.
-Development that exceeds these floor area standards may be approved subject t to Design Re eview approval by th e Design Review / Boar d.
+Development that exceeds these floor area standards may be approved subject to Design Review approval by the Design Review Board.

 A. Maximum Floor Area.
 No single-unit dwelling or accessory structure may be constructed or expanded unless the proposed structure or expansion complies with the following standards for maximum allowable floor area for all structures on the lot, including garages not otherwise